Customized configuration for a wide range of applications

 The Photo Ionization Detector (PID) allows for sensitive detection of aromatic hydrocarbons and other organic compounds characterized by their low ionization potential.
 As this type of detector does not provide a linear output signal, calibration of the PID requires additional time and effort compared to a FID.

-This option allows for fully automated calibration or validation of the gas chromatograph during operation.
-Software controlled solenoid valves will switch as selected between the sample line and two additional gas lines e.g. for zero air and calibration gas.
+This option allows for fully automated validation of the gas chromatograph during operation.
+Software controlled solenoid valves will switch as selected between the sample port and two additional ports e.g. for zero air and span gas.

 Stripping Column Device

-This option allows the retention and backflushing of high boiling components and/or humidity in a pre-column in order to separate them from the compounds to be analyzed.
-This protects the analytical column and allows for short analysis cycles.
+This option allows the retention and back-flushing of high boiling components and/or humidity in a pre-column installed upstream of the analytical column in order to separate them from the compounds to be analyzed.
+This protects the analytical column and allows for short analytical cycles.

 Enrichment Modules